-We recognise the growing numbers of gender variant pupils in schools and staff are aware of the issues to be addressed in becoming trans-inclusive.
-These include practical considerations such as a gender-neutral uniform list (which we have) and emotional and social support for pupils who transition or express gender variance.
+We are inclusive and supportive about diversity and protected characteristics.

 Our school uniform policy is flexible and the guidance does not discriminate against any child on the basis of gender, race, disability, gender identity or belief.

-The school has data on its composition broken down by types of disability and special educational need.
+The school has data on its composition broken down by types of disability and special educational needs.